aura-nw/docs/docs/validator/running-a-validator.md

 sidebar_position: 3
 ---

+# Validator

+Validators are responsible for committing new blocks in the blockchain.
+These validators participate in the consensus protocol by broadcasting _votes_ which contain cryptographic signatures signed by each validator's private key.

+Some Proof-of-Stake consensus algorithms aim to create a "completely" decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks.
+Tendermint has a different approach to block creation.
+Validators are expected to be online, and the set of validators is permissioned/curated by some external process.
+Proof-of-stake is not required, but can be implemented on top of Tendermint consensus.
+That is, validators may be required to post collateral on-chain, off-chain, or may not be required to post any collateral at all.

+Validators have a cryptographic key-pair and an associated amount of "voting power".
+Voting power need not be the same.

 # Create your validator
 You need to add your `wallet key` using `mnemonic` or create a new key and tranfer `uaura` to its address
 ```bash